imagekitio/docs-keep-a-changelog/features/single-sign-on/sso-azure-setup.md

 1. Log in to [Microsoft Azure portal](https://portal.azure.com) and open Azure Active Directory
 1. Navigate to the "Enterprise applications" screen using the side navigation menu
-1. Click the "+ New application" button, then click on "+ Create your own application"
+1. Click the "New application" button, then click on "Create your own application"
 1. In the form that opens up, choose the "Non-gallery application" radio button as shown below.
 1. Input a name for the application, we will use "ImageKit" for this guide.

-Click "Create", and wait till you are redirected to the application page.
+Click "Create" and wait until you are redirected to the application page.

 ![Create a non-gallery application](<../../.gitbook/assets/sso-setup-azure-1.png>)